Predicting Multiwavelength Emission Associated with X-Ray Flares and Extended Emission of Gamma-Ray Bursts: Introduction

 Here, we calculate the broadband emission associated with XFs and EEs, hypothesizing that they are produced by synchrotron radiation from nonthermal electrons in the relativistic jet.
 Based on this hypothesis, we consistently solve the transport equation while accounting for the full leptonic processes, such as synchrotron emission and self-absorption, inverse Compton scattering, and two-photon ($\gamma\gamma$) absorption.
 By considering a wide range of dissipation radii $r_{\rm diss}$ and jet Lorentz factors $\Gamma$\footnote{Previous studies have constrained the bulk Lorentz factor of jets that produce XFs and EEs \citep{Falcone2006ApJ...641.1010F,Yi2015ApJ...807...92Y,Matsumoto2020MNRAS.493..783M}, but these constraints are based on the model that each study employs.
 Here, we seek independent constraints on this parameter.}, we clarify where in the parameter space spectral features of absorption processes can or cannot be detected.
 Our predictions can be used to constrain the values of $r_{\rm diss}$ and $\Gamma$ in GRB jets based on future observations.
 This will lead to a better understanding of the physics of the jets \citep{Rees1994ApJ...430L..93R,Rees2005ApJ...628..847R,Zhang2011ApJ...726...90Z,Zhang2013PhRvL.110l1101Z,Troja2015ApJ...803...10T,Yi2015ApJ...807...92Y,Matsumoto2020MNRAS.493..783M}.

 This paper is organized as follows.
 Section \ref{sec:method} presents the method and the setup of our calculations.
-Section \ref{sec:result} provides the results and the observational expectations.
-Section \ref{sec:discussion} discusses an application to a past GRB, the detectability of the flares for the future, a possible contaminated component, and possible extension of this work.
+Section \ref{sec:result} and \ref{sec:detection} provide the results and the observational expectations, respectively.
+Section \ref{sec:discussion} discusses a possible contaminated component, an application, and extensions of this work.
 Finally, the conclusion is given in Section \ref{sec:conclusion}.

 Throughout this paper, we use the notation $Q_X = Q/10^X$ in cgs units unless otherwise noted, and denote by $Q'$ the physical quantities in the comoving frame of the jet.
 We adopt $H_0 = 70\ \rm km \ s^{-1}\ Mpc^{-1}$, $\Omega_{\rm M} = 0.30$, and $\Omega_{\Lambda} = 0.70$ as cosmological parameters.
 In addition, in this paper, $z$ and $d_L$ are used as the redshift and the luminosity distance, respectively.